onflow/docs/docs/evm/tools/clients/web3-js.md

 console.log(result)
 ```

-Now that the transaction has been sent, the contract's state has been updated.
-We an verify this by querying the contract's state again.
+Now that the transaction has been sent, the contract's state should have updated.
+We an verify this by querying the contract's state again:

 ```js
 const result = await contract.methods.retrieve().call()